 Yes, bouldering can be done alone safely.
 A big draw to bouldering indoors is that you can just rock up and climb without needing someone on the ropes.
-It’s really common to train by yourself and chat to the regulars, plus it’s handy if you just want to focus that session.
+It’s really common to train by yourself and chat with the regulars, plus it’s handy if you just want to focus on that session.

 Outdoors it’s worth going with someone to help “spot” you by moving mats around and in case of injury.

 For the first few months, you get better at bouldering by just bouldering.
 You’ll learn organically and your body will adapt and grow to help you stay on the wall.
 Learning basic technique will then go a long way.
 Getting a book like “Rock Climbing Technique” is great but for now, these tips will help: –

 - Keep your arms straight and body low to save a lot of arm strength